Motorcycle Mufflers

 MotorcycleI've been looking forward to eating a meal on our back deck and enjoying the warm sunshine outdoors for a while now.
 Last evening was the first comfortable opportunity so my wife and I took advantage of it.
-The breeze was rustling the branches, the birds were chirping, the frogs were peeping and the motorcycles were rumbling.
+The breeze was rustling the branches, the birds were chirping, the frogs were peeping and the motorcycles were whining and rumbling.

 Why don't the police charge drivers of motorcycles with no or ineffective mufflers?
 I'm a bit surprised that these seasonal complaints haven't started showing up in the DriveSmartBC inbox yet.